ro-pi/json-path-evaluator/README.md

 # A JSONPath evaluator for PHP

-This library is a PHP based implementation of JSONPath ([Internet Draft Version 21](https://datatracker.ietf.org/doc/draft-ietf-jsonpath-base/21/)).
+This library is a PHP based implementation of JSONPath ([RFC 9535](https://datatracker.ietf.org/doc/rfc9535/)).

 It allows to evaluate JSONPath expressions directly on PHP objects and/or arrays.\
 This implementation passes all compliance tests of [JSONPath Compliance Test Suite](https://github.com/jsonpath-standard/jsonpath-compliance-test-suite).